-Ten fact- and bias-checking sites (Source: iste.org):
+Fact- and bias-checking sites in alphabetical order (Source: iste.org):

-Politifact.
-This Pulitzer Prize winning website rates the accuracy of claims by elected officials.
+Politifact a Pulitzer Prize winning website rates the accuracy of claims by elected officials.
 Run by editors and reporters from the independent newspaper Tampa Bay Times, Politicfact features the Truth-O-Meter that rates statements as “True,” “Mostly True,” “Half True,” “False,” and “Pants on Fire.”

-ProPublica.
-This independent, nonprofit newsroom has won several Pulitzer Prizes, including the 2016 Prize for Explanatory Reporting.
+ProPublica an independent, nonprofit newsroom has won several Pulitzer Prizes, including the 2016 Prize for Explanatory Reporting.
 ProPublica produces investigative journalism in the public interest.

-Snopes.
-This independent, nonpartisan website run by professional researcher and writer David Mikkelson researches urban legends and other rumors.
+Snopes an independent, nonpartisan website run by professional researcher and writer David Mikkelson researches urban legends and other rumors.
 It is often the first to set the facts straight on wild fake news claims.